 There is a story of an examination candidate who answered the question “What is courage?” (for which 40 minutes had been allowed) with the one-word answer: “This.”
 We, too, should aim to be this concise and this means.
 Use the language of the living room, not the boardroom.

 There’s no substitute for original thinking, but too often, corporate jargon is used to disguise a lack of it.
-Briefs should use the living room language, not the boardroom (unless, of course, you are targeting CEOs).
+Briefs should use the living room language, not the boardroom (unless you are targeting CEOs).

 When Karl Marx said, “from each according to his abilities, to each according to his needs,” people understood what he meant.
 When Einstein said “E=MC2,” they didn’t have a clue.